Co-Sponsor an Event with CLAS

 Each event lead sponsor is responsible for the following event logistics:

-1. Creating publicity materials: flyer and ad submission to the Stanford Events Calendar (mentioning CLAS as a co-sponsor).
-Information about events must be submitted to CLAS Program Coordinator in advance of the Monday 12pm prior to the week in which the event will be held.
+- Creating publicity materials: flyer and ad submission to the Stanford Events Calendar (mentioning CLAS as a co-sponsor).
+Information about events must be submitted to CLAS Events and Communications Officer (clasevents [at] stanford.edu) at least two weeks in advance.

-4. Setting up and cleaning up Bolívar House Seminar room and food area, if event is hosted at CLAS.
+- Setting up and cleaning up Bolívar House Seminar room, if event is hosted at CLAS.

-CLAS policies can be waived only under special circumstances and only at the discretion of the CLAS Director or Associate Director.
+CLAS policies may be waived only under special circumstances and only at the discretion of the CLAS Director or Associate Director.

 The Center for Latin American Studies promotes the expression of a diversity of views and opinions to ensure open academic discussion.
 However, it is within the discretion of the Director to ensure that the Center's activities are in keeping with the founding grant of the University, that mandates the promotion of "public welfare by exercising an influence in behalf of humanity" teaching "the great principles of government as derived from the inalienable rights of man to life, liberty, and the pursuit of happiness."
 The university code of conduct clearly states the imperative of "treating each community member fairly and with respect", preventing any form of harassment.
 Thus the Center will not endorse activities involving any form of racism and/or bigotry.